suncoast-devs/handbook/lessons/js-dom/query-the-dom.md

 ### Adjusting properties on elements

-All of the things we can specify via writing HTML can be access and changed here.
+All of the things we can specify via writing HTML can be accessed and changed here.

-For instance, if we wanted to change the text content of the `h1` elements we found with `querySelector` or `querySelectorAll` we could.
+For instance, if we wanted to change the text content of the `h1` elements we found with `querySelector` or `querySelectorAll`, we could.

 ```javascript
 const header = document.querySelector('h1')